HXDU/Project-3-Mini-Challenge-3/README.md

 4. We will use a static collection (.csv file), but stream that data into the project by time/location property within the data.
 We won't host all the data in an external database nor stream the data through RESTful API calls.
 It won't affect our analysis as we are using a hybrid between both.

+## File Notes
+1. SentimentCount.csv
+To visualize the sentimental changes of published messages over time, we cut the data into multiple 1-hr trunk, then calculate the sentimental score for each hour.
+This file has the number of messages that are catergrized as positive, negative, and neutral for each hour.

 ## Choropleth Map
 #### Redirecting resources would also have to take into account the proximity from one neighborhood to another.
 We would have to determine where the resources would come from to save travel time in the real world
 ![map](https://github.com/HXDU/Project-3-Mini-Challenge-3/blob/master/pics/map_names.png)